Is a Dental Second Opinion Worth the Cost? A Dollar-and-Cents Analysis

 How long does an online second opinion take?How long does an online second opinion take?

-Most services return a written report within 24-48 hours.
-This is fast enough for any non-emergency situation.Most services return a written report within 24-48 hours.
+Most services return a written report in under 72 hours.
+This is fast enough for any non-emergency situation.Most services return a written report in under 72 hours.
 This is fast enough for any non-emergency situation.

 What if a dentist offers to match the second opinion?What if a dentist offers to match the second opinion?